cwise24/snopsy/docs/module2/5_operations.rst

 Let's check what remotes (if any) you currently have in your local repository

-.. notice:: If you cloned a repository you will have your origin listed
+.. note:: If you cloned a repository you will have your origin listed

 ::